Doodleverse/segmentation_gym/README.md

 python -c "import tensorflow as tf; print(tf.config.list_physical_devices('GPU'))"
 ```

+If it still does not list all of your GPUs, please make an issue using the [Issues tab](https://github.com/Doodleverse/segmentation_gym/issues)

 Then:
 ```
 conda install -c conda-forge scikit-image ipython tqdm pandas natsort matplotlib transformers -y